NunoAlexandre/nunoalexandre.github.io/_posts/2016-05-17-mini-polyglot-grep.markdown

 <br>
 I think the Ruby version ends up with a very readable core and looks quite clean, but that's all.<br>
-the Python version doesn't look very interesting apart from the simplified syntax (like Ruby) without all the curly brackets that Java and Scala end up with.
+The Python version doesn't look very interesting apart from the simplified syntax (like Ruby) without all the curly brackets that Java and Scala end up with.

 The Haskell version ends up being, in my view, the cleanest solution.
-If I would not expecify the function types (which I don't prefer) I would endup with only 6 lines to satisfy the requirements.<br>
+If I would not specify the function types I would endup with only 6 lines to satisfy the requirements.<br>
 The fact that I don't need to define flows in a if-else way but, instead, with functions and pattern matching, the way it reads so nicely and the way the language deals with IO as something apart (which I find more interesting and challenging)...
 It's just something else!